Aliases for DBH Gene

 The protein encoded by this gene is an oxidoreductase belonging to the copper type II, ascorbate-dependent monooxygenase family.
 The encoded protein, expressed in neuroscretory vesicles and chromaffin granules of the adrenal medulla, catalyzes the conversion of dopamine to norepinephrine, which functions as both a hormone and as the main neurotransmitter of the sympathetic nervous system.
 The enzyme encoded by this gene exists exists in both soluble and membrane-bound forms, depending on the absence or presence, respectively, of a signal peptide.
 Mutations in this gene cause dopamine beta-hydroxylate deficiency in human patients, characterized by deficits in autonomic and cardiovascular function, including hypotension and ptosis.
 Polymorphisms in this gene may play a role in a variety of psychiatric disorders. [provided by RefSeq, Aug 2017]

 GeneCards Summary for DBH Gene

 DBH (Dopamine Beta-Hydroxylase) is a Protein Coding gene.
-Diseases associated with DBH include Dopamine Beta-Hydroxylase Deficiency, Congenital and Pure Autonomic Failure.
-Among its related pathways are Biogenic Amine Synthesis and Metabolism.
+Diseases associated with DBH include Orthostatic Hypotension 1 and Dopamine Beta-Hydroxylase Deficiency.
+Among its related pathways are Metabolism and Viral mRNA Translation.
 Gene Ontology (GO) annotations related to this gene include copper ion binding and L-ascorbic acid binding.
 An important paralog of this gene is MOXD1.

 Conversion of dopamine to noradrenaline.